 Posted by: Feet Banks

 Summer in Whistler means a lot of things-- relaxation, adventure, legendary patio sessions-- but it also means our resident black bears are out of hibernation and roaming the valley.
+And Autumn in Whistler means those bears are eating as much food as they can before winter.
+Dry, hot summers will often mean reduced or early berry crops so the bears creep lower down the mountains and into the valley.
 According to Bear Smart Whistler there are as many as 100 resident black bears throughout Whistler and with thousands of local residents and more than two million guest visits a year, its really important to be bear aware.

 Some other recommended reading for bear lovers is the Get Involved page at Whistler Bear Smart.